A gourmet wine tour spotlighting Brunello di Montalcino & Bolgheri’s Super Tuscans

 - Explore food and wine pairings during nightly wine dinners

-If you’re really, really passionate about wine and want an educational focus to your vacation, this tour is for you.
+If you’re really, really passionate about Italian wine and want an educational focus to your vacation, this Tuscan wine tour is for you.
 XTREME TUSCANY was designed as a parallel to XTREME PIEDMONT, which came about when the Society of Wine Educators asked us to organize a tour in Piedmont.
 “Something that really focused on the wine,” they said, skipping incidentals like cooking lessons, truffle hunts, and food fairs.
 Something for people who wanted to learn as much as possible about the region’s most important wines.
 We liked XTREME PIEDMONT so much that we’ve kept it on our calendar ever since and started XTREME TUSCANY the very next year.
 Both XTREME tours include an extra tasting or more per day, and both include some hard-to-get-into estates that we visit only on these tours.

 XTREME TUSCANY starts in an area of Tuscany that most Americans never see: the Etruscan coast, also called the Maremma.
 For centuries, this was swamp land, and malaria kept settlers away or high up in the Apennine mountains, which skirt the coast.
 It wasn’t until Mussolini drained the swamps that it opened up to farmland.
 Gradually, the fields of strawberries and horse farms were supplanted by vineyards.
 And very good vineyards at that, which gave rise to the Super Tuscan juggernaut.